Ranked #1 Children's Hospital by U.S. News & World Report

 First, the child is evaluated and stabilized.
 State-of-the-art imaging technology assists the team in initiating treatment, with tests that can include MRI, CT scan, and/or ultrasound.
 These tests are interpreted by pediatric radiologists.
 Additional pediatric medical and surgical specialists consult with the Trauma Team as needed, so that we can tailor our care to each child.

-At Children's, we recognize that it's the family that's the most important source of emotional support and comfort for a child.
+At Boston Children's, we recognize that it's the family that's the most important source of emotional support and comfort for a child.
 With this in mind, the family's presence at the child's side is welcomed in most scenarios.

 We make every effort to ensure a smooth flow of information between care providers and the family, providing foreign language interpreters when needed.